cbakkeby/Connect-Four/README.md

 # Connect-Four
 Completed as part of my Java with Applications course at UCLA.
+Features basic GUI and AI logic.
 Attached is the project assignment.